-The Higher National Diploma (HND) in Construction and the Built Environment is a one-year, part-time distance learning programme.
+The Higher National Diploma (HND) in Construction and the Built Environment is a one-year, full time equivalent distance learning programme.
 This course is designed as a 'top up' from the two-year part-time Higher National Certificate in Construction and the Built Environment.

 This programme is delivered through a virtual learning environment (VLE) where your assignments are issued with deadlines.
 The assignments will be accompanied by learning resources to get you started.
 This flexible programme of study allows you to fit your learning around your work and home life, ideal for anybody unable to commit to attending College for a full day each week.
-You will need to allow a minimum of ten hours per week to complete this course.
+It is envisaged you will need to allow 12 hours per week to complete this course.
+However, this is flexible (some students will require additional or less time depending on the individual to complete this course.)

 You will be supported in your independent studies through weekly tutorials online or in person with our highly experienced lecturer who has both practical and academic experience within construction management and quantity surveying.